oelizondo/flex_hw/readme.md

 We do the same for ```CHTML```.

-We can do this for many thing, and we can run actual code, like functions.
+We can do this for many things, and we can run actual code, like functions.
 Example:

 ```c